bradleyboehmke/bradleyboehmke/_posts/2016-06-20-16-learningcurve-functions.md

 tags: [programming]
 ---

 I completed 17 functions for the learningCurve package this week:

 ## Unit Learning Curve Models

 ### unit_curve()
 The `unit_curve()` model predicts the time or cost of the nth unit given the time of the mth unit and the learning rate.
-Since most people think in terms of learning rates rather than natural slopes ($b$ below), I built the functions to take in learning rates and conver them to the corresponding natural slope.
+Since most people think in terms of learning rates rather than natural slopes ($\beta$ below), I built the functions to take in learning rates and conver them to the corresponding natural slope.

 $$y = t * (n/m)^b$$